A1107 road

 The A1107 is a road in south-east Scotland, in the Scottish Borders.
 It is a non-trunk route from near Cockburnspath to near Burnmouth.

+Route

 It follows the route Burnmouth – Eyemouth – Coldingham – Old Cambus – Pease Bay – Cockburnspath.

+The route offers an excellent view of the relatively flat area to the east of Dunbar (East Lothian), namely the Torness Power Station and the Isle of May at the end of the Firth of Forth and across to Fife.

+Settlements

 Only at the southern end are there any settlements (Eyemouth and Coldingham).
 The route is closer to the east coast than the main A1 road inland, therefore providing a touristic alternative route along the sea shore.